 When you start a scan, the Port Scan window opens.
 As each target is found, it is displayed as a thumbnail in a slide show.
 The slide show scrolls through the target thumbnails based on the default interval of 10 seconds or according to the interval you specify.
 As the scan scrolls through the targets, the target that is the focus of the slide show displays in the center of the page.
-See Scan Settings (on page 31)
+See Configure Scan Settings in VKC and AKC.

-You can change the time between the slide show thumbnail rotation, the thumbnail focus interval, and the page display settings from the Scan Settings tab of the Virtual KVM Client (VKC), Active KVM Client (AKC) and Multi-Platform Client (MPC) Tools > Options dialog.
-See Scan Settings (on page 31).
+Change the time between the slide show thumbnail rotation, the thumbnail focus interval, and the page display settings from the Scan Settings tab of the Virtual KVM Client (VKC), Active KVM Client (AKC) and Multi-Platform Client (MPC) Tools > Options dialog.
+See Configure Scan Settings in VKC and AKC.